draptik/draptik.github.com/source/_posts/2017-04-03-docker-and-octopress.markdown

 ## Docker 01: user

 Here is where things start getting difficult.
 Sharing a folder from the host system with docker.
-And keeking permissions/users in sync...
+And keeping permissions/users in sync...

 ### Some things to know about sharing a volume in docker